Qingrenn/Qingrenn/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&color=1E90FF&center=true&vCenter=true&repeat=false&width=435&lines=A+Computer+Vision+Developer" alt="Typing SVG" /></a>
 </p>

-<p align="left">Hi, I'm Qingren, a graduate student in computer vision at Tianjin University.
-My research focuses on hyperspectral image processing and I'm also interested in the practical model deployment.
-If you have any questions or are interested in discussing related topics, I would be happy to chat!</p>
+<p align="left">Hi, I'm Qingren, a graduate student in computer vision at Tianjin University 🎓.
+My research focuses on hyperspectral image processing and I'm also interested in the practical model deployment 🛠.
+If you have any questions or are interested in discussing related topics, I would be happy to chat! 🤝</p>

 ###